globalaicultures/globalaicultures.github.io/README.md

-# Cultures in AI/AI in Culture
-## A NeurIPS 2022 Workshop

-# Description

-We are accepting submissions for the virtual NeurIPS 2022 Workshop on Cultures of AI and AI for Culture to be held on **December 9**.
+We are [accepting submissions](https://airtable.com/shrI4gZSxKPkNMrIN) for the virtual NeurIPS 2022 Workshop on Cultures of AI and AI for Culture to be held on **December 9**.
 This is a cross-disciplinary workshop with experts in AI/ML and social sciences discussing how AI influences culture and how culture influences AI.

-More details at our workshop website: https://ai-cultures.github.io/
+Our deadline for submissions is **September 22, 2022**.

 # Call for position papers